Glasses and Contact Lenses

 What's the difference?

-- An ophthalmologist is a medical doctor trained to treat vision problems including eyeglasses and contact lenses, but also do eye surgery for other eye-related problems.
+- An ophthalmologist is a medical doctor trained to treat vision problems; this includes prescribing eyeglasses and contact lenses, but also doing eye surgery for other eye-related problems.

 - An optometrist is a licensed professional who specializes in eye exams and in figuring out the right prescriptions for eyeglasses and contact lenses.